cshmookler/cpp_template/README.md

 python profile.py new.profile
 ```

 To reset the active profile to the default profile ("default.profile"), execute the "profile.py" script without any arguments.
+If the default profile does not exist, a new one is automatically generated.

 ```
 python profile.py